The UGears Tower Windmill is another fantastic wooden model kit from the huge UGears library of models to choose from.

 I can’t recommend this model enough though, it’s very enjoyable being able to sit down and complete this wonderful kit.
 UGears have many different model kits available, some with mechanical movements, some not.
 They have a product range that’ll suit everyone.

-If you want the UGears Tower Windmill for yourself, it’s available directly from the UGears website.
-The RRP for this kit is £64.95.
+If you want the UGears Tower Windmill for yourself, it’s available for purchase only on Amazon.
+The RRP for this product is £58.99.

 Product sample provided by UGears in exchange for a detailed, unbiased review.